Responsive Nonprofit Moves Management

 Clues that someone has major donor potential include:

-• They’re a major donor somewhere else (you can figure this out with the help of a wealth data tool or sometimes even a Google search).
+• They’re a major donor somewhere else (you can figure this out with the help of a wealth data tool or sometimes even a Google search)

-• Wealth markers like real estate ownership.
+• Wealth markers like real estate ownership or a high-income profession

-But what if you search your CRM and find that no one is sending big-capacity signals?
-Sometimes fundraisers feel that without some millionaires in their pocket, they can’t pursue moves management or a major gifts program.
-It’s not true—you can develop major donor relationships around whatever constitutes a major gift to you.
 Start where you are: Who is giving the most at your organization?
 Those people are now your major donors.
-Whether the gift you’re growing towards is $1,000 or $1M, the moves management process remains the same.
+Whether the gift you’re growing toward is $1,000 or $1 million, the moves management process should remain the same.

 Step 2: Donor Qualification

 Once you have a list of prospective major donors, spend some time doing research to find out more about them.
-You want to learn as much as possible about their capacity to make a gift, affinity for your organization or cause, and the depth of their connection to you.
+You want to learn as much as possible about their capacity to make a gift, their affinity for your organization or cause, and the depth of their connection to you.

-Capacity: Wealth screening and appended wealth data can help you understand if your guesses about someone’s giving capacity are correct.
+Wealth screening and appended wealth data can help you understand if your guesses about someone’s giving capacity are correct.

-You may find that you have donors in your file with a great deal of capacity, but not a strong enough connection or interest in your cause.
 For example, a very wealthy individual may have attended your annual gala and made a gift as a favor to a board member they work with, not because of any particular interest in your cause.
-You can continue to try and interest them in your organization, but they shouldn’t be your top priority.
+You can continue to cultivate them and build interest with your organization, but they shouldn’t be your top priority.

-Engagement: The best major gift prospects are not brand-new to your organization.
-You have to already be in their lives in order to build a relationship.
+The best major gift prospects are not brand new to your organization.
+You should have a pre-existing connection with them in order to build a relationship.
 How have they engaged with your organization?
 Do they get your newsletter, attend events, or volunteer?
 Are they connected with other people at your organization?
-Look for signals that they want to learn more or become more involved.

 Step 3: Cultivation

-The cultivation step is where you do the work of building the relationship.
-It’s where most of the “moves” of the moves management happen.
-Cultivation should be personal, intentional, and led by the donor and their interests.
+The donor cultivation step is where you do the work of relationship-building.
+It’s where most of the โ€œmovesโ€ happen.
+Cultivation should be personal and intentional, and be led by the donor and their interests.

-Thanks to automation, all donors expect personalized interactions with nonprofits these days.
-However, personalization has always been part of the major donor experience.
 Generosity is personal for everyone, but especially so when someone is making a capital, legacy, or otherwise high-impact gift.

 The cultivation stage helps the donor learn about your organization, but it’s also where you learn about the donor.
 In your interactions and conversations, ask questions to get to know them.
 Why do they give?
 What about your work resonates with them?
 What first interested them in your cause?
-When you know these things, you can create moves that will be more interesting to them, and ultimately, make the most appropriate fundraising ask.

 Step 4: Solicitation

-“Making the ask” intimidates many fundraisers.
-They worry about being salesy or awkward, or somehow offending the donor.
-If you think of the ask as an imposition or a big scary thing, it’s easy to get into a weird situation where you’re circling around, waiting for the donor to offer.
+Making the ask intimidates many fundraisers.
+They worry about being salesy or awkward or somehow offending the donor.
+If you think of the ask is an imposition or a big scary thing, it’s easy to get into an awkward situation where you’re circling around, waiting for the donor to offer.

-The thing is, asking someone to make a philanthropic contribution isn’t gross.
-It’s an invitation for them to express their values and commit to something that is important to them.
+Asking for a donation is an invitation for a donor to express their values and commit to something that is important to them.
 If you’ve followed the moves management steps and built a strong relationship, you’ll know what your donor cares most about.
 Asking for a gift is giving them a concrete way to help make a difference in a way they’ve already expressed interest in.

-When you base your solicitation in relationships, the “big ask” becomes a conversation about how you want to work together for your cause.
+When you base your solicitation on relationships, the โ€œbig askโ€ becomes a conversation about how you want to work together for the greater good.
 It can be natural, friendly, and a positive experience for everyone involved.

-To treat solicitation as the generosity opportunity it is:
+Treat solicitation as a generosity opportunity by:

-• Don’t be coy.
-You really don’t need the element of surprise here, in fact, it will work against you.
-Major donors usually know when they’re being cultivated–it’s not a secret.
-If a donor asks, “Are you inviting me to coffee to ask me for money?” you should be forthright.
+You don’t need to beat around the bushes here.
+In fact, it will work against you.
+Major donors usually know when they’re being cultivatedโ€”it’s not a secret.
+If a donor asks, โ€œAre you inviting me to coffee to ask me for money?โ€ you should be forthright.

-• Speak positively about what you’re asking for.
-The donor has already expressed interest in helping and care for the cause.
-They want to make a difference, and you’re here to help them figure out how best to do it.
-This can be a really positive, emotional experience for them–don’t cheapen it by acting like asking is a necessary evil.
+The donor has already expressed interest in helping the cause.
+They want to make a difference, and you’re here to help them figure out the best way to do it.
+This can be a really positive, emotional experience for themโ€”one that can be super cathartic.

 Step 5: Stewardship

 With a stewardship plan, you can seamlessly keep the relationship going.
-You’ll be able to continue to engage donors in communications and experiences, eventually cycling back to cultivate their next gift.
+You’ll be able to continue engaging donors in communications and experiences, eventually cycling back to cultivate their next giftโ€”leading to an increase in donor retention rate

-How Do I Create a Moves Management Strategy?
+How to Create a Moves Management Strategy

 Identification Strategy

-Identifying prospects is about sifting through data to determine who might be a good candidate for moves management.
+To identify qualified prospects, you need to sift through data to determine who might be a good candidate for moves management.
 Remember, at the identification stage, you’re trying to discover who you already know who might have the capacity and interest to make a major gift.
-The answer to “Where are all the major donors?!” is “Already in our circle.”
+The answer to โ€œWhere are all the major donors?!โ€ is โ€œalready in our circle.โ€

 Look for: